MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 [final 8]

-**Right attribute values table**: Upon clicking each of the attributes in the **left attributes menu** a corresponding attribute values table will appear to the right (shown in red below):
+**Right attribute values table**: Upon clicking each of the attributes in the **left attributes menu** a corresponding attribute values table will appear to the right (shown in blue below):

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-page.png "Merge page")

-This table's fields represent the different entities in which this selected attribute exists. //Not working as for 11/2
+This table's fields represent the different entities in which this selected attribute exists. **//Not working as for 11/2//**

 ## Step Three: Changing merging policies for merged attributes